 Having a book outline will prevent writer’s block

 Writer’s block can happen at the beginning, middle, or end of your book writing.
-No matter if you've written paragraph after paragraph, suddenly, you can run out of words.
-This is why writing a book outline is important.
+No matter if you’ve written paragraph after paragraph, suddenly, you can run out of words.
+Yet, writing a book outline can help you avoid these challenges.

 With an outline, you don’t have to think about what to write next.
-Instead, your book outline will tell you what you need to write about next.
+Instead, your book outline will tell you the order in which to write.

 An outline helps you write faster